Derek Moritz

 Derek Moritz is an Australian former rugby league footballer who played in the 1960s and 1970s.

 A specialist winger, Derek Moritz was a Manly junior who was graded at Manly-Warringah Sea Eagles in 1967.
-Moritz played for Manly between 1967–1972, and played on the wing in the 1970 Grand Final.
-He moved to the North Sydney Bears for two seasons between 1973–1974 before retiring.
+Moritz played for Manly between 1967 and 1972, and played on the wing in the 1970 Grand Final.
+He moved to the North Sydney Bears for two seasons between 1973 and 1974 before retiring.